 Lightly spray the cleaning solution onto the affected area and leave it for 10 to 15 minutes.
 Don’t soak the mattress while spraying, as excess moisture can lead to mold growth and damage.

-Note: If you use a commercial stain remover, follow the instructions (mostly found on the product packaging) carefully, then apply it.
+Note: If you use a commercial stain remover, follow the instructions (mostly found on the product packaging) carefully before applying it.

 5. Blot the area again